-% of Marks Secured (Class Intervals) Letter Grade (UGC Guidelines) Grade Points
+% of Marks Secured in a Subject / Letter Grade Grade

+Course As per UGC Points

+Guidelines

-80% and above 0 10
+More than or equal to 90% 0 10

-(≥ 80%, ≤ 100%) (Outstanding)
+(Outstanding)

-Below 80% but not less than 70% A + 9
+80 and less than 90% A+ 9

-(≥ 70%, < 80%) (Excellent)
+(Excellent)

-Below 70% but not less than 60% Α 8
+70 and less than 80% Α 8

-(≥ 60%, < 70%) (Very Good)
+(Very Good)

-Below 60% but not less than 55% B + 7
+60 and less than 70% B+ 7

-(≥ 55%, < 60%) (Good)
+(Good)

-Below 55% but not less than 50% В 6
+50 less than 60% В 6

-(≥ 50%, < 55%) (above Average)
+(Average)

+40 less than 50% С 5

+(Pass)

-Below 50% F 0
+Below 40% F 0

-(< 50%) (FAIL)
+(Fail)

 Absent Ab 0

-- A student obtaining F Grade in any Subject shall be considered 'failed' and will be required to reappear as 'Supplementary Candidate' in the End Semester Examination (SEE), as and when offered.
-In such cases, his Internal Marks (CIE Marks) in those Subject(s) will remain same as those he obtained earlier. - 11.4 A Letter Grade does not imply any specific % of Marks. - 11.5 In general, a student shall not be permitted to repeat any Subject/ Course (s) only for the sake of 'Grade Improvement' or 'SGPA/ CGPA Improvement'.
-However, he has to repeat all the Subjects/ Courses pertaining to that Semester, when he is detained (as listed in Items 8.8-8.9).

-- 11.6 A student earns Grade Point (GP) in each Subject/ Course, on the basis of the Letter Grade obtained by him in that Subject/ Course (excluding Mandatory non-credit Courses).
+- 10.3 A student obtaining F Grade in any Subject shall be considered 'failed' and will be required to reappear as 'Supplementary Candidate' in the End Semester Examination (SEE), as and when offered.
+In such cases, his Internal Marks (CIE Marks) in those Subject(s) will remain same as those he obtained earlier. - 10.4 A Letter Grade does not imply any specific % of Marks. - 10.5 In general, a student shall not be permitted to repeat any Subject/ Course (s) only for the sake of 'Grade Improvement' or 'SGPA/ CGPA Improvement'.
+However, he has to repeat all the Subjects/ Courses pertaining to that Semester, when he is detained (as listed in Items 8.10-8.11). - 10.6 A student earns Grade Point (GP) in each Subject/ Course, on the basis of the Letter Grade obtained by him in that Subject/ Course (excluding Mandatory non-credit Courses).
 Then the corresponding 'Credit Points' (CP) are computed by multiplying the Grade Point with Credits for that particular Subject/ Course.
+Credit Points (CP) = Grade Point (GP) x Credits

-Credit Points (CP) = Grade Point (GP) x Credits For a Course - 11.7 The Student passes the Subject/ Course only when he gets $GP \ge 4/6$ (P Grade or above). - 11.8 The Semester Grade Point Average (SGPA) is calculated by dividing the Sum of Credit Points (Σ CP) secured from ALL Subjects/ Courses registered in a Semester, by the Total Number of Credits registered during that Semester.
+Credit Points (CP) = Grade Point (GP) x Credits For a Course

+- 10.7 The Student passes the Subject/ Course only when he gets $GP \ge 5$ (P Grade or above). - 10.8 The Semester Grade Point Average (SGPA) is calculated by dividing the Sum of Credit Points (Σ CP) secured from ALL Subjects/ Courses registered in a Semester, by the Total Number of Credits registered during that Semester.
 SGPA is rounded off to TWO Decimal Places.
-SGPA is thus computed as where 'i' is the Subject indicator index (takes into account all Subjects in a Semester), 'N' is the no. of Subjects 'REGISTERED' for the Semester (as specifically required and listed under the Course Structure of the parent Department), C_i is the no. of Credits allotted to the ith Subject, and G_i represents the Grade Points (GP) corresponding to the Letter Grade awarded for that ith Subject.
+SGPA is thus computed as where 'i' is the Subject indicator index (takes into account all Subjects in a Semester), 'N' is the no. of Subjects 'REGISTERED' for the Semester (as specifically required and listed under the Course Structure of the parent Department), is the no. of Credits allotted to the ith Subject, and represents the Grade Points (GP) corresponding to the Letter Grade awarded for that ith Subject.

-SGPA =

-$$\{\sum{i=1}^{N} C_i G_i\}/\{\sum{i=1}^{N} C_i\}$$

-For each Semester,
+SGPA = { $\sum{i=1}^{N} C_i G_i$ } / { $\sum{i=1}^{N} C_i$ } For each Semester,